 If a person has a reactive antibody test and a positive HCV RNA test, he or she needs to talk to a doctor experienced in treating hepatitis C to be monitored and to discuss treatment options.

 HCV genotyping – this test identifies the type (or genotype) of the hepatitis C virus you have.
 There are six genotypes of HCV, numbered from 1 to 6, and you can be infected with more than one genotype at the same time.
 In Canada, genotype 1 is the most common.

 Can hepatitis C be treated?

-Yes, since 2010 enormous progress has been made in treatment of chronic hepatitis C. New therapies called direct acting antivirals (DAAs) are pills that act on the virus itself to eradicate it from the body, unlike older medicines like interferon injections which work by stimulating an immune response.
+Yes, since 2010 enormous progress has been made in the treatment of chronic hepatitis C. New therapies called direct-acting antivirals (DAAs) are pills that act on the virus itself to eradicate it from the body, unlike older medicines like interferon injections which work by stimulating an immune response.
 These new treatments are very effective and can achieve cure rates of over 90%.
 In most situations now, there is no need for interferon, which was responsible for many of the side effects previously associated with HCV treatment.
 The new treatment combinations require shorter treatment durations (between 8 to 24 weeks), have reduced side effects and appear to be effective at all stages of the disease.

 Because these new therapies are very new, they remain very expensive.
 As such, drug coverage from both government and private companies may require that your liver disease has progressed to a certain stage before they are willing to cover the cost of these drugs.